bitrise-io/iOS/README.md

  1. Run `cp Configuration/DuckDuckGoDeveloper.xcconfig Configuration/ExternalDeveloper.xcconfig`
  2. Edit `Configuration/ExternalDeveloper.xcconfig` and change the values of all fields
- 3. Clean and rebuild the project
+ 3. Clean and rebuild the project.

 ### Dependencies.
 We use Swift Package Manager for dependency management, which shouldn't require any additional set up.